MaxDobbs32/Axios/README.md

 The language is explained in much greater detail in the "Guide to Axios.pdf" document.
 Below is a fairly brief summary of how Axios works.

-Axios operates on a list of cells that grow over time.
+Axios operates on a list of cells that grows over time.
 Each cell has two possible values, zero or one (not to be confused with the 0 and 1 operators).
 In this implimentation, cells are stored as bits, but other data types like booleans can also serve this purpose.
 There is also a pointer located along the list.

 In addition, code is always divided into states (similar to a Turing machine).
 At the beginning of each state, the cell at which the pointer is located is always changed.